Finding the Best Places to Retire Since 2006!

 Is Georgia Considered Tax Friendly for Retirement?
 Yes

 Notes: Baptist churches are particularly plentiful.
-While living costs are reasonable, the median household income is above the national median.
-Some people say that Woodstock is a little snobby.
+Some people say that Woodstock is a pretentious.
 Others disagree.

 Recommended as a Retirement Spot?
 Yes